The Bitter Taste of a Broken Promise

 The electricity failed and the house sitting on the shore of Lake Qarun was plunged into pitch-black darkness.
 He counted on the reflection of his familiar surroundings on the still waters of the lake to allay his fears of hidden perils, but when he went out on the balcony, the moonless night revealed itself as more inclined to favor those with dubious intentions.
 An ominous silence prevailed.
 For a while, he just stood there, straining his senses to detect any sign that might point him to the proximity of the little beast that had fucked up his life before it loomed out of the darkness.
 He didn’t want to be caught off guard, because, not only had that ruthless bastard killed his father, who both him and his mother had loved dearly, by infecting him with a fatal disease, it had also set off the chain of events that had left them heavily in debt and had forced them to sell all their possessions, but for the house and the small plot surrounding it.

-His mother had passed ...Read more
+His mother had ...Read more

 Natural Disasters